Corporate governance

 [Supplementary explanation to the independence]

 Until March 2019, Ms. Aki Ogane worked at Sumitomo Mitsui Banking Corporation.
-However, over five years have passed since she resigned from said company.
-In addition, as of March 31, 2024, the Group’s borrowings from the bank were 1.17% of the Company’s consolidated total assets, and she therefore fulfills the Company’s Standards of Independence for Outside Directors and the Company has deemed that there are no issues regarding her independence.
+However, over six years have passed since she resigned from said company.
+In addition, as of March 31, 2025, the Group’s borrowings from the bank were 1.904% of the Company’s consolidated total assets, and she therefore

 Yosuke Mine

 Mr. Yosuke Mine has served in the wide range of fields including General Manager of Chugoku-Shikoku Branch and General Manager of Logistics Unit.
-He is well versed in the domestic interior business and the logistics industry, as well as the Company’s circumstances, and has abundant practical knowledge and experience, including serving as director of a subsidiary.
-The Company has deemed that Mr. Mine is capable of raising the Company’s management supervision and auditing functions to a higher level through the collection of daily information within the Company at the Audit and Supervisory Committee and regular hearings of business reports from the business departments, and proposes to elect him as a Director serving as Audit and Supervisory Committee Member.
-He is planned to serve as a full-time Audit and Supervisory Committee Member.
+He is well versed in the domestic interior business and the logistics industry, as well as the Company’s circumstances, and has abundant practical knowledge and

 Evaluation of the effectiveness of the Board of Directors